-With temperatures set to soar over the weekend, here are ten tips to keep your four-legged friend happy and healthy during the heatwave from Gillian Bird of the Dublin Society of Prevention of Cruelty to Animals.
+With temperatures set to soar across the country, here are 10 tips to keep your four-legged friend happy and healthy during the heatwave from Gillian Bird of the Dublin Society of Prevention of Cruelty to Animals.

 1. Don’t leave your furry friend in the car